-In fact, often times, a successful rehab will help your spouse not only stop drinking, but also heal some of their inner wounds so a fuller, more successful marriage is your reward.
-In order to do this, you will both need help learning and practicing new, positive behaviors.
+Often, a successful rehab will help your spouse not only stop drinking, but also heal some of their inner wounds to the extent that a fuller, more successful marriage is your reward.
+To do this, you will both need help learning and practicing new, positive behaviors.

 Spouses of alcoholics end up assuming much of the day-to-day responsibilities in their household.
-In many cases, these actions end up enabling the addict, offering help that perpetuates the addiction rather than stopping it.
-Those who enable have good intentions – they don’t want to see their spouse in trouble or hurting – so they step in and help minimize the alcoholic’s consequences or hurt feelings.
+Those who enable have good intentions—they don’t want to see their spouse in trouble or hurting—so they step in and help minimize the alcoholic’s consequences or hurt feelings.
+In many cases, these actions wind up enabling the addict, offering help that perpetuates the addiction rather than stopping it.

-The NIDA defines enabling as follows: “Enabling behavior occurs when another person…helps or encourages the addict to continue using drugs, either directly or indirectly.”
-Even though you think, “not me, I want them to stop drinking,” there are several ways you might be enabling your alcoholic spouse.
+You may be thinking, “that’s not me, I want my loved one to stop drinking!”
+Here are several ways you might be enabling your alcoholic spouse.
 If any of the following are things you do, you are enabling the alcoholic in your life and need help stopping: